 Our 3 Food Baskets – our game plan for food security

 Just as we have four National Taps for our water supply, we have 3 food baskets to build up our food security.

 Enhancing Food Security: 30-by-30 Vision

-Our vision is to develop the capability and capacity of our agri-food industry to produce 30 per cent of Singapore’s nutritional needs locally by 2030 (i.e., 30 by 30).
+Our vision is to develop the capability and capacity of our agri-food industry to produce 30% of Singapore’s nutritional needs locally by 2030 (i.e., 30-by-30).